Bring Science to the Public at Phipps

 - Network with colleagues from multiple disciplines who are equally committed to sharing their work with the public.

-- Attend a forum for sharing your work with a diverse public audience at Phipps.
+- Share your work with a diverse public audience forum at Phipps.

 What are the expectations for participants?